Second presidency of Lula da Silva: Background

 On 20 May 2021, in an interview with French magazine Paris Match, Lula confirmed that he was a pre-candidate for the next year's elections.

 The Workers' Party national committee, on 13 April 2022, approved the nomination of former Governor of São Paulo Geraldo Alckmin (PSB) for vice president.
 The ticket was officialized on 7 May, in a coalition formed by the Brazil of Hope Federation (formed by Workers' Party, Communist Party of Brazil and Green Party), Brazilian Socialist Party, Solidarity and PSOL REDE Federation.
 With the withdrawal of André Janones on 4 August, the ticket received official support of Avante and Agir.

+The campaign was marked by polarization and Manichaeism, in which Lula's campaign tried to characterize him as the only alternative in the second round for those who believed in democracy and human rights, while Bolsonaro sought to associate Lula with communism/socialism and far-left anti-democratic regimes such as Venezuela, Cuba, Bolivia, and Nicaragua.
+The new government would face a fairly conservative Congress, with many of Bolsonaro's ministers and figures close to Bolsonarism occupying seats in parliament.
 On 2 October, the day of the first round, Lula placed first with 48.43% of the valid votes, leading to a runoff with Jair Bolsonaro, who garnered 43.20% of the valid votes.
 Lula was elected in the second round, on 30 October, being the first President of Brazil elect for three terms and the first since Getúlio Vargas to be elected for a non-consecutive term.
-He was inaugurated on 1 January 2023.